digital-asset/docs.daml.com/docs/2.7.0/docs/app-dev/explicit-contract-disclosure.rst

 Explicit Contract Disclosure (Experimental)
 ###########################################

 Canton 2.7 introduces explicit contract disclosure as a feature that allows you to seamlessly delegate contract read rights to a non-stakeholder using off-ledger data distribution.
+This supports data sharing on the ledger in a scalable manner.
+In Daml, you must specify upfront who can view data.
+To change who can see the data, you would typically need to rewrite the asset with a new annotation.
+Explicit contract disclosure provides a more efficient method.

+Here are some use cases that illustrate how you might benefit from explicit contract disclosure:

+- You want to provide proof of the price data for a stock transaction.
+Instead of subscribing to price updates and being inundated with possibly 1,000 price updates every minute, you could put the price data on a separate ledger that has a Web 2.0 API.
+You can then use that API to feed only the current price back into the ledger once.
+- You need to distribute software updates for an app.
+In an open network, that could mean shipping the update to 1 million users.
+Instead, you can run automations centrally and use data from the user to build a transaction.

 Toggle the ``explicit-disclosure-unsafe`` flag in the participant configuration as shown below to use disclosed contracts in command submission by means of explicit contract disclosure.